felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 it.
 The goal of producing complete notes is to allow you to unshackle from the book and claim this knowledge as your own.

-In this process of going through the book another time to collect your nuggets, feel free to not even look at the pages without highlights.
+In this process of going through the book a second time to collect your nuggets, feel free to not even look at the pages without highlights.
 I mean, why would you?
 You already read them and clearly haven't identified anything of value there.
 Trust your instinct: move on!
 It feels good when you can